Rushil-K/Deep-Learning/CNN/README.md

 ## Future Improvements
 - Support for handwritten text beyond digits
+- Currently the app supports only black and white image recognition, the support for color images will come soon
 - Enhancement in noise reduction and preprocessing
 - Deployment on cloud platforms